 If you’re a designer that loves working with people and coming up with innovative and eye-catching ideas, you’re in luck!
-The question of how to become a UX designer has been a popular one as of late – you’ll find that a lot of people are trying to “figure this profession out” since it has become widely accepted that it both pays a great salary and offers job stability.
+The question of how to become a UX designer has been a popular one as of late – you’ll find that a lot of people are trying to “figure how to get into UX design” since it has become widely accepted that it both pays a great salary and offers job stability.

-The very first thing that we need to get out of the way is the job description of the UX designer career path.
+The very first thing that you need to get out of the way is the job description of the UX designer career path.
 While it may be clear to some, there are a lot of people who love the design but have no idea what the “UX” part stands for.
-Once that’s done, we’ll move on to talking about the main criteria that you should meet on the path of how to become a UX designer.
-Finally, at the very end, we’ll cover some of the most commonly-referenced perks that the job offers.
+Once that’s done, learn about the main criteria that you should meet on the path of how to become a UX designer.
+Finally, you should know some of the most commonly-referenced perks that the job offers.

 Table of Contents